Conditions Reference

 If [Not] LocalUserHasPasswordExpiry Then

-If [Not] LocalUserHasPasswordExpiry <UserName> Then
+If [Not] LocalUserHasPasswordExpiry <LocalUserName> Then

-If [Not] LocalUserHasPasswordExpiry <UserName>, <RemoteComputerName> Then
+If [Not] LocalUserHasPasswordExpiry <LocalUserName>, <RemoteComputerName> Then

-Tests if specified local user's password can expire.
+Tests if the specified local user's password can expire.
 If no user is specified, locally logged on user is assumed.

 Example: If LocalUserHasPasswordExpiry Then